prthiaga/mcrouter-wiki/List-of-Route-Handles.md

  Route handles for `operation_policies` are parsed in alphabetical order (delete, get, set).

+###RandomRoute
+Routes to one random destination from list of children.

+Properties:
+ * `children`: list of child route handles.

 ###WarmUpRoute
 Intended for use as the destination route in a Migrate route.
 Allows for substantial changes to the number of boxes in a pool